 I sewed my Divide and Conquer bag using fabrics from the Sweet Caroline fabric collection that I curated with QT Fabrics.
 Even though I have sewn bunches of projects with it, this is the first time that I used the Calligraphy print to make bias binding.
 I love the look of that print used diagonally!

 Annie has all the supplies you need to make for this bag on her website ByAnnie.com (well, except fabric), including the pattern, Soft & Stable interfacing, the hardware, and Zippers by the Yard, which are my favorite.

 Thank you for reading this post and checking out my latest big sewing finish.
-Do you need a tribe to share your sewing and quilting accomplishments with?
-Check out our new online sewing support group This Little Light.
+Check out lots more of my pattern and sewing tool reviews below.

 Disclosure: some of my posts contain affiliate links.
 If you purchase something through one of those links I may receive a small commission, so thank you for supporting SewCanShe when you shop!
 All of the opinions are my own and I only suggest products that I actually use. 🙂